How ADHD (Inattentive Type) Looks A Lot Like Learning Disabilities

 Problems with organization, focus, and time management often point to inattentive-type ADHD.
 But learning disabilities can be easily overlooked.
 Here’s how to tell what’s behind the symptoms.

-A child or adult with attention deficit disorder (ADHD) may be diagnosed with one of three sub-groups:
+A child or adult with attention deficit hyperactivity disorder may be diagnosed with one of three types of ADHD:

 - ADHD – Combined Type means that the individual is hyperactive, inattentive, and impulsive

 - ADHD – Hyperactive-Impulsive Type means that the individual is hyperactive and impulsive